 I searched for help from some local web designers but the only one interested in helping me would cost $70 per hour.

 I knew this wasn’t the answer in any case because I needed to actually learn to do the job myself as I knew it would be no time at all until I was stuck again but I couldn’t find anyone who was prepared to teach me.

 They say when the student is ready, the teacher appears!
 I then stumbled across a training platform called Wealthy Affiliate while searching on Google.
 Although I had given up on my previous website, I could see that this platform would totally have helped me.

-The difference is that there are step by step videos for every part of process.
+The difference is that there are step-by-step videos for every part of the process.
 When you get stuck (and you will!), there is a community of members who love to share their knowledge and help you out of any predicament.
 For my full review of Wealthy Affiliate, please click on this link.

 If this post strikes a chord with you and you would like to further investigate Affiliate Marketing or just setting up a blog to document your experiences, you will get so much pleasure and satisfaction out of it.